sciotaio/micropython-sparkplugb/README.md

 ### Limitations

 Some features of the Sparkplug B specification are not (yet) implemented in this library.
 These include:
 - Some datatypes/properties for metrics: The Protobuf schema from the Sparkplug B Specification is not yet fully implemented, but the most common datatypes are and completing the schema would be fairly straightforward (feel free to open an issue or a pull request).
-The following is still missing: Metadata and Properties for metrics, template metrics, array metric values.
+The following is still missing: Metadata and Properties for metrics, template metrics.
 - Devices (with their own metrics) that can be assigned to an Edge Node, currently all metrics are assumed to be part of the Edge Node and their values are sent in NBIRTH/NDATA messages (no support for DBIRTH/DDEATH/DDATA messages)
 - Connecting to a cluster of MQTT brokers